 - Be explicit with students about the rationale for why you teach them in your chosen way and how you intend them to learn from it.
 Link learning and teaching activities to the intended learning outcomes.

 - Acknowledge the challenge faced by students in making the transition to learning at university and support this process.
-The Personal Tutors’ Guide provides useful advice, including links to the The Success Guide and Student Support Zone and 'Taking care of yourself: what I wish I’d known in the first year' video by Imperial staff and students.
+The Personal Tutors’ Guide provides useful advice, including links to the The Success Guide and Student Support Zone.

 - Encourage international students to book onto the Centre for Academic English's pre-sessional courses and all students to attend the Library's academic skills workshops to develop their academic literacy.

 - Provide prioritised reading lists.
 Leganto Reading lists can be used to distinguish between Core (essential), Supplementary (students encouraged to use) or Background Reading and avoid students being overwhelmed by reading material.

 - Prepare students for cross-cultural classroom interactions.
 Rather than assuming they are already equipped, use the diverse classroom to develop their approaches.
 Strategies include establishing ground rules on respecting one another’s contributions.
 Griffith University, Australia offers useful guidance on Creating a Culturally Inclusive Classroom Environment [pdf].
 There is more guidance in the Realising the educational value of student and staff diversity section.

 - Be clear, transparent and consistent regarding assessment and feedback processes from the beginning of the programme.

 Help learners maximise their use of learning materials